 Sanyogita Parab on embracing equity - International women's day 2023Sanyogita Parab, Jr. Product Manager at Swaarm

 Sanyogita joined Swaarm in September 2021, and as Jr. Product Manager contributes heavily to the improvement and innovation of our products and services.
-She is from Mumbai, has her own youtube channel, and regularly volunteers at an educational NGO to teach math to 8th graders.
+She is from Mumbai, has her own YouTube channel, and regularly volunteers at an educational NGO to teach math to 8th graders.

 What energizes you about work?